JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 ## Create a Spring Boot project

-Create a new Spring Boot project with Kotlin by using the project wizard in IntelliJ IDEA Ultimate Edition:
+Create a new Spring Boot project with Kotlin by using the Project Wizard in IntelliJ IDEA Ultimate Edition:

 > You can also create a new project using [IntelliJ IDEA with the Spring Boot plugin](https://www.jetbrains.com/help/idea/spring-boot.html)
 >